fepitre/package-rebuilder/README.md

 $ systemctl start rebuilder
 ```

 Please note that the first start of `rebuilder` service can take few minutes.
-In background it creates all
+In background, it creates all
 needed docker images.

 Once it's started, it will fetch for new buildinfo files in Qubes repositories periodically every `30 minutes`